Welcome to Frederick County's home page, we're glad you stopped by!

 Wearing repellants and eliminating standing water to reduce mosquito breeding sites in your yard are two of the most effective things you can do to protect yourself from mosquito bites.
 In some communities, spraying for mosquitoes may be done to control large populations and/or mosquito-borne diseases.
 Find out more - Controlling Mosquitos

 Maryland Department of Agriculture keeps a list of beekeepers who are interested in removing honey bees swarms, yellow jackets and hornet nests.
+Call our office for contact information of a beekeeper in your area.

 Extension Advisory Council